 2. Frog: because of the looks of its hand and feet

 5. Rat: because tarsier has a long hairless tail

-As told also by our tour guide tarsier’s brain is smaller than their eyes and the top part of their head is not protected by bones that is why they can’t be touch.
-Do you wonder why tarsiers can only be found in Bohol? it is because tarsier tends to be homesick and most likely if they were homesick they resort to suicide by simply bumping their head on tree branches, and for sure they will die because of it.
+Tarsiers are endemic in Bohol.
+Have you wondered why?
+It is because tarsier tends to be homesick and most likely if they were homesick they resort to suicide by simply bumping their head on tree branches, and for sure they will die because of it.

-Next is Rio Verde Floating Restaurant located in Loboc.
 Loboc is a 5th class municipality in the province of Bohol, Philippines.
-It is mere 24 km away from Tagbilaran City, the provincial capital of Bohol.
+It is a mere 24 km away from Tagbilaran City, the provincial capital of Bohol.
 According to the 2007 census, it has a population of 16,299 people.
 It is the music capital of Bohol.
-Loboc known for its Floating restaurants along the scenic and winding Loboc River.
+Loboc is popular for floating restaurants along the scenic and winding Loboc River.
 We’ve taken our lunch in this floating restaurant.

-In the afternoon we were able to get inside the Baclayon Church base on what our tour guide have said it is the second oldest church here in the Philippines.
-By the way the oldest was San Agustin Church located inside the vicinity of Intramuros, Manila.
-Picture taking was not allowed on its attic because you can see there the “soutane” worn by priest during the spanish times which contains pure gold.
-It is our first time in this church so we do make a wish.
+In the afternoon we were able to get inside the Baclayon Church.
+Based on what our tour guide has said, it is the second oldest church here in the Philippines.
+By the way, the oldest was San Agustin Church located inside the vicinity of Intramuros, Manila.

 Our last stop during our day 1 tour was Soledad Suite.
 Located at Lou Square, J.C.
-Borja cnr M. Parras Sts., Tagbilaran City, Philippines.
+Borja corner M. Parras Sts., Tagbilaran City, Philippines.
 It would only take five minutes ride from Tagbilaran Airport.
-By the way our tour guide was accredited by Philippine Tourism Authority.
+By the way, our tour guide has an accreditation from the Philippine Tourism Authority.
 Hope you enjoy reading this article.